binkley/kotlin-dice/README.md

 ## Code conventions

-As each top-level part of a roll expression (eg, die type) parse, a numeric value is pushed onto a stack provided by the parser.
-By the end of the roll expression, the stack contains from top down:
+As each top-level part of a roll expression (eg, die type) parse, a local value is saved to the parser class internally.
+By the end of the roll expression, this includes:

+- Roll count, or 1 if none specified; ie, number of dice to roll
+- Die type, ie, number of die sides
+- Reroll value, or 0 if none specified; rolls of this value or lower are rerolled
+- Dice to keep, or "roll count" if none specified; a positive number is keep highest, a negative number is keep lowest
+- Explosion limit, or "die type + 1" if none specified
 - Adjustment, or 0 if none specified
-- Explosion limit, or "die type + 1" if none specified
-- Dice to keep, or "roll count" if none specified; a positive number is keep highest, a negative number is keep lowest
-- Reroll value, or 0 if none specified; rolls of this value or lower are rerolled
-- Die type, ie, number of die sides
-- Roll count, or 1 if none specified; ie, number of dice to roll

-Evaluating and individual roll expression clears the stack, leaving only:

-- Running total of previous results
+The parser still used a stack in some cases:

+- The final result of the dice expression
+- Tracking and applying `+`/`-` sign (add/subtract)

 ## References